 The clinical signs of lymphoma depend on the type of tumor, organ involved, and the stage of the disease.
 Ferrets may not show symptoms for years.
 Younger ferrets typically develop large tumors in the chest that can spread into the bloodstream.
 These ferrets become ill very quickly.
 Older ferrets more commonly develop tumors in internal organs, such as the liver, spleen, and intestines, and can go weeks to months without showing signs of illness.

 How is lymphoma diagnosed?

-In adult ferrets, enlargement of lymph nodes is an important sign as is enlargement of the spleen, although the spleen can enlarge in perfectly healthy ferrets.
-Fine needle aspiration (FNA) or biopsy of an enlarged lymph node or suspected tumor may be recommended by your veterinarian.
+Your veterinarian may recommend fine needle aspiration (FNA) or biopsy of an enlarged lymph node or suspected tumor.
 FNA involves taking a small needle with a syringe and suctioning a sample of cells directly from the tumor and placing them on a microscope slide.
 A veterinary pathologist then examines the slide under a microscope.

 What is the treatment for lymphoma?

 For a dedicated owner with a compliant patient, surgery and/or treatment with chemotherapy is an option.
 Adjunctive or supportive treatment with syringe feeding, antioxidants, and immune-stimulating supplements may improve the outcome.

-The adrenal gland may react to abrupt reductions in blood glucose by producing adrenaline; increased levels of adrenaline cause a rapid heart rate, tremors, and irritability.
-On the other hand, some ferrets with tumors of the pancreas early on show no obvious clinical signs or may show only intermittent signs; a ferret that has only intermittent episodes of hypoglycemia may go undetected because these symptoms are not always witnessed.
+The adrenal gland may react to sudden reductions in blood glucose by producing adrenaline.
+Increased levels of adrenaline cause a rapid heart rate, tremors, and irritability.
+On the other hand, some ferrets with tumors of the pancreas show no early clinical signs or may show only intermittent signs.
+A ferret that has only intermittent episodes of hypoglycemia may go undetected because the owner may not always witness these symptoms.